getzlab/mutect-benchmark/notes/IGV_setup.md

 ssh -L 5907:localhost:5907 -N -f -l qing EXTERNAL_IP
 ```

-then run `vncviewer`and type the passwd to proceed.
+then run `vncviewer`and type the passwd to proceed on Ubuntu, `open vnc://localhost:5907` on Mac.